 The Glass Garden residency is part of ‘…the lives we live’ pathway 2 that seeks to support artists working in partnership with local communities.
 Children from two local child and family projects Aosóg and Step by Step, in the nearby Smithfield and Stoneybatter areas, will be the participants in the project.
 The artist will lead the project in collaboration with Geraldine Nugent and Paul Ring alongside other team members from the family projects.
 The children will reflect on the social heritage of the Grangegorman area and campus and its recent evolution.
 They will also engage with the physical landscape of the new urban quarter in close proximity to the city, river and surrounding mountains.

-The project has been developed with Ann Curran and Anthony Haughey, lecturers of Photography in DIT Grangegorman.
-The children will participate in a series of specially designed workshops with the artist in the new photography facility alongside DIT Photography Technician Kate O’Brien and 2017 BA Photography graduate Alisha Doody.
+The project has been developed with Ann Curran and Anthony Haughey, lecturers of Photography in TU Dublin Grangegorman (DIT at the time.)
+The children will participate in a series of specially designed workshops with the artist in the new photography facility alongside TU Dublin Photography Technician Kate O’Brien and 2017 BA Photography graduate Alisha Doody.